ezod/aistweet/story.md

 ------------------------

-I discovered a conspicuous pair of signals at 161.975 MHz and 162.025 MHz during one of my first explorations of the waterfall pouring out of my new Nooelec NESDR Smart v4 USB dongle, but didn't look up what they were until I noticed that a particularly strong signal seemed to coincide with a large boat passing directly across from my house.
+I discovered a conspicuous pair of signals at 161.975 MHz and 162.025 MHz during one of my first explorations of the waterfall pouring out of my new [Nooelec NESDR SMArt v4] USB dongle, but didn't look up what they were until I noticed that a particularly strong signal seemed to coincide with a large boat passing directly across from my house.
 It turns out that these are the frequencies used by the [automatic identification system], or AIS, on which vessels broadcast